 I did survey some other craft bloggers about their income and I have the results below!

-It takes patience and the willingness to learn new things and a lot of work.
+It takes patience and the willingness to learn new things and a lot of hard work.
 From the outside, bloggers can seem like they have a lot of time or don’t have to work much, but that is very far from the truth.

 A huge advantage of blogging as a business is that you are your own boss and can work when you want.
-I can take the time to meet friends for coffee and go to all my kids’ events and drive them everywhere because I can work at night or on the weekends if I need too.
-Or for some people blogging is a side hustle and a way to make just a little extra money so they might spend less time on it.
+I can take the time to meet friends for coffee and go to all my kids’ events and drive them everywhere because I can work at night or on the weekends if I need to.
+Or for some people blogging is a side hustle and the best way to make just a little extra money so they might spend less time on it.

 I can only speak to my own experience and my own business.
 I would say on average I work 30-40 hours per week and maybe even up to 50 hours during high traffic season.
-But then there are weeks when life happens and I can only work maybe an hour or day on my blog and I am ok with that.
+But then there are weeks when life happens and I can only work maybe an hour or day on my own blog and I am ok with that.